HeiderJeffer/Heider-Fountain-Pen-Store/README.md

 # Thanks
 I wanted to thank Anjan Karmakar for taking time from his busy schedule  for offering his assistance  to developed this project.
 # Heider Fountain Pen Store
 is  Free and open-source software application that used Android Studio to build an  E-Commerce Shopping.
+- The user can see the catalog of pens offline and add to cart even if there is no internet.
+- We connect to the Stripe api using secure tokenized communication and request for payment charges.
+- In this app included Google authentication Google Login, Start Integrating Google Sign-In into Your Android App.
+- App & Data: All products, images, transaction, are stored on phpmyadmin outside the android studio.
+- In this project we published simple steps to improve Android Studio.
-Heider Fountain Pen Store is Free and open-source software which mean Free like Freedom not Free Like a Free Beer, therefore we publish the source code of this app in github so anyone is free to modify, contribute, study the code of our project to make the app running in the way that he/she/or they like or to sell app,,,etc  (no license, no copy-right,,,etc).
+- Heider Fountain Pen Store is Free and open-source software which mean Free like Freedom not Free Like a Free Beer, therefore we publish the source code of this app in github so anyone is free to modify, contribute, study the code of our project to make the app running in the way that he/she/or they like or to sell app,,,etc  (no license, no copy-right,,,etc).

 ![alt text](https://github.com/HeiderJeffer/Heider-Fountain-Pen-Store/blob/master/images%20%26%20staff/1.png)